 I thought that now maybe it’s our turn to be a helpful stranger, in a small way.
 Help a lonely Canadian who has lost his job at this stressful time of year.
 If you’re in the mood to spread a little Christmas cheer to one of our northern friends, do as I did and mis-dial Schnell’s in Jackson.
 Change the 1 to a 4, and there you go.

 “Oh God,” he said.
 He remembered the phone call.

-He had happily said, “No, I don’t mind talking.”
-He had always wanted to.
+He had said, “No, I don’t mind talking.”
 He added, “I’m kind of lonely anyway.”
-He meant on an hour to hour basis.
+He meant on an hour-to-hour basis.
 It wasn’t a chronic condition.

 It was the “Hons” that got to him, southern charm against which he had no learned defence.
 He told her he had just gotten laid off from his job as an environmental educator.
 She asked him if he had family around to make Christmas more cheery.
-He should have said he did, but again told the truth, that his family was more than 2000 miles way.
+He should have mentioned that he lived with someone, a girlfriend, but kept his response to the point and said that his family was more than 2000 miles way.
 She must have been taking notes.
-She was clearly a pro.
+She was a pro.

 He searched through the archives of several online versions of southern newspapers to read about the tornados, and learned more of the devastation and loss of life in central Mississippi on May 5th.
 He dug deeper through the archives of Jo Nell’s paper to find out about the Canadians who went to help.
-It turned out they weren’t Mounties, but close enough.
+They weren’t Mounties, but close enough.

 Having forgotten about the bacon, he dressed to go outside, turned his phone back on and slipped it into his pocket.
 It rang before the elevator reached the lobby.

-He was in a good mood when Stacey got home.
+He was in a good mood when Sarah got home.